bitpoke/mysql-operator/README.md

 This project uses Percona Server for MySQL 5.7 because of backup improvements (eg. backup locks), monitoring improvements and some serviceability improvements (eg. utility user).
-The case against MariaDB is that WordPress requires MySQL, but MariaDB is not a drop-in replacement for it, since MariaDB 10 is a fork, rather than following MySQL.
+Although we could have used MariaDB, our primary focus being WordPress, we wanted a drop-in rather than a fork.
+In the future we might support MariaDB if that can be implemented in a compatible way.

 ## License